Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Review Material: Covariate Adjustment in Randomized Trials

-\section{Asymptotic Behavior of ANOVA and ANCOVA}
+\subsection{Asymptotic Behavior of ANOVA and ANCOVA}

-In this section, we derive the influence functions for ANOVA and ANCOVA to show that they are consistent and asymptotically normal.
-Furthermore, we use the asymptotic forms to derive the variance of the estimators.
-To start, we find the influence functions for OLS and show that the OLS estimator is consistent.
-We then apply these results to the ANOVA and ANCOVA problems, as we did for parameter identification in Appendix \ref{app:parameters}.
+In this section, we derive the influence functions for ANOVA and ANCOVA to show that they are consistent and asymptotically normal estimators.
+Furthermore, we use the asymptotic forms to derive their variance.
+In these lemmas, we will use $n$ as our sample size.
+In the main text, we instead use $n^*_k$, to be consistent with the group sequential trials notation.
+By Assumption \ref{assump:sequential}, $n^*_k \to \infty$ as $n \to \infty$, so these results are equivalent.